mattermost-community/mattermost-app-zendesk/README.md

 #### 5. Set up subscriptions

-This step requires a Zendesk-connected Mattermost user and uses an access token needed for subscriptions functionality.
+This step requires a Zendesk-connected Mattermost system administrator and uses an access token needed for subscriptions functionality.
 The token can be any connected Zendesk user with agent permissions in Zendesk.
 Another option is to create a bot agent user in Zendesk, that will function as a service account, and connect them to Mattermost.

 Note, the access token is only used to read ticket information when a subcription is triggered.
 This token will not post on behalf of the user.

-1. `/zendesk me` - Save this access token value.
-1. `/zendesk configure`:
-    1. `Oauth2 Access Token` - Set this value to the token saved in the step above and select **Submit**.
 1. `/zendesk setup-target` - This command will set up a Zendesk target pointing to your Mattermost instance (it only needs to be run once).
+The command also uses saves the access_token for the acting user for subscriptions functionality.
 1. An ephemeral post will confirm that a target was created and that subscriptions functionality has been configured.

 ## Notification management